cwi-dis/igor/igor/std-plugins/readme.md

 The methods are called with `**kwargs` encoding the plugin arguments, and if there is a `user` argument there will be an additional argument `userData` which is filled from `/data/identities/_user_/plugindata/_pluginname_`.

+Methods starting with an underscore `_` are not callable through the web interface but can be called by the plugin template pages or by other plugins.

 The _igor_ object has a number of attributes that allow access to various aspects of Igor:

 - `igor.database` is the XML database (implemented in `igor.xmlDatabase.DBImpl`)
 - `igor.databaseAccessor` is a higher level, more REST-like interface to the database.
 - `igor.internal` gives access to the set of commands implemented by `igor.__main__.IgorInternal`.
 - `igor.app` is the web application (from `igor.webApp.WebApp`).
+- `igor.plugins` is the plugin manager.

 ### scripts